ebalo55/abyss/README.md

 The contribution guide can be found in the Abyss documentation.

 ## Code of Conduct
-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](CONDUCT.md).
+In order to ensure that the Abyss community is welcoming to all, please review and abide by the [Code of Conduct](CONDUCT.md).

 ## Security Vulnerabilities
 If you discover a security vulnerability within Abyss, please send a private message to Ebalo55 via GitHub.